martinbudden/MaybeCube/MC300/readme.md

 ## Printing the parts

-//!A number of parts are in proximity with heat sources, namely the hotend, the heated bed and the motors.
+A number of parts are in proximity with heat sources, namely the hotend, the heated bed and the motors.
 Ideally these should be printed in ABS, but I have used PETG successfully.
 These parts are insulated from direct contact with the heat sources, by cork underlay (for the heated bed) and by cork dampers (for the motors).
 These insulators should not be omitted from the build.